earlye/inkscape-export-gcode/README.md

 1. Clone, symlink, or copy this repository into your Inkscape/extensions directory and restart Inkscape.

-## Goals:

-1. [done] Export G-Code suitable for use on a CNC router table, directly from Inkscape.

-2. [Done] Support cutting paths to depth in a continuous ramp rather than plunge, cut at offset depth, plunge again, etc., until hitting bottom.
-   Seems each line segment ought to be able to plunge continuously.

-3. [Done] Support generating tabs.

-4. [in progress] Support offsetting paths to the center, inside, or outside of SVG paths.

-5. Support filling paths (cutting pockets) using two facing patterns:
-   * [in progress] spiral
-   * hatch.

-6. Support generating 3d surfacing paths using raster data as a depth map.
-This includes the crazy fill patterns that Inkscape can produce, so gradients, waves, yada yada.

-7. [ May require a plugin rather than a python extension :-( ] Provide a UI for specifying the CSS styles that control all of the gcode exporting.

-## Non-goals

-1. Patching Inkscape itself.
-We will do so if we think it's necessary in order to accomplish our goals, but would prefer to avoid this.

 ## Use:

 Gcode is configured through the use of extended CSS styles.
 This is